AlanSynn/macanism/README.md

 ## Tutorials

-To effectively use these tools, it is necessary to have some understanding of free body diagrams and vector loops that define a macanism.
+To effectively use these tools, it is necessary to have some understanding of free body diagrams and vector loops that define a mechanism.
-*(The following tutorials are from a related project and demonstrate concepts applicable to macanism design.
+*(The following tutorials are from a related project and demonstrate concepts applicable to mechanism design.
 Links may point to external content related to the original "macanism" project).*

-*   **Introduction to Macanisms with Python:** [Watch Video](https://www.youtube.com/watch?v=kMmYv8u8824&list=PLghzFAspn1-eGjPOTT0D_6LXWqMBFRVIW) (Illustrates basic four-bar linkage concepts)
+*   **Introduction to mechanisms with Python:** [Watch Video](https://www.youtube.com/watch?v=kMmYv8u8824&list=PLghzFAspn1-eGjPOTT0D_6LXWqMBFRVIW) (Illustrates basic four-bar linkage concepts)
-*   **Advanced Macanisms with Python:** [Watch Video](https://www.youtube.com/watch?v=usY-oBifcM4&list=PLghzFAspn1-eGjPOTT0D_6LXWqMBFRVIW) (Covers more complex examples)
+*   **Advanced mechanisms with Python:** [Watch Video](https://www.youtube.com/watch?v=usY-oBifcM4&list=PLghzFAspn1-eGjPOTT0D_6LXWqMBFRVIW) (Covers more complex examples)

 ## Examples of Envisioned Capabilities